Kaori Inoue

 Kaori Inoue (井上香織 Inoue Kaori, born October 21, 1982) is retired a Japanese volleyball player who plays for Denso Airybees.
-On the 23 September 2008 Airybees announced her marriage.
+On 23 September 2008, Airybees announced her marriage.
 She serves as the captain of the team from 2009.
 She was part of the Japanese team that won the bronze medal at the 2012 Summer Olympics.
 Her retirement was announced in 2015.